 The current results also show that the structure of these context representations impacted the structure of the semantic representations in the context-dependent layer of the model during blocked training by providing distinct biasing signals to that layer.
 This helped the semantic representations to selectively emphasize the task-relevant feature while minimizing the task-irrelevant feature (upper panels of Figure 12), ultimately improving performance on the task.
-This finding is consistent with prior work studying the influence of context representations used for control (e.g., Cohen et al., 1990) on the learning of semantic representations (Giallanza et al., 2023), extending those results by providing an explanation both for how context representations emerge through learning and how those can in turn shape the learning of semantic representations.
+This finding is consistent with prior work studying the influence of context representations used for control (e.g., Cohen et al., 1990) on the learning of semantic representations (Giallanza et al., 2023), extending those results by providing an explanation both for how context representations.